naveed-khan10/Brain-MRI-Segmentation-Using-SAM-and-DeepLabV3-/README.md

 A custom **PyTorch Dataset** class is used to load the MRI images and masks, with transformations applied for normalization.
 This ensures the data is in the correct format for model input.

 ### 6. Data Loaders
-DataLoader instances for the training, validation, and test datasets are set up to feed the data in batches to the model during training and evaluation.
+**DataLoader** instances for the training, validation, and test datasets are set up to feed the data in batches to the model during training and evaluation.

 ### 7. Model Training
-The model is trained using **Binary Cross-Entropy Loss (BCEWithLogitsLoss)** and the **Adam** optimizer.
+The model is trained using **Binary Cross-Entropy Loss (BCEWithLogitsLoss)** and the **Adam optimizer**.
 Accuracy is computed by thresholding the model output at 0.5 for binary classification.
 The training loop reports both training and validation loss and accuracy after each epoch.

 ### 8. Results
 After training, the model achieves high segmentation accuracy: